Cornell, Wisconsin

 Cornell is a city in Chippewa County, Wisconsin, United States.
-The population was 1,467 at the 2010 census.
+The population was 1,453 at the 2020 census, down from 1,467 at the 2010 census.
 It is located on the Chippewa River, upstream from Lake Wissota and Chippewa Falls, where Highway 64 crosses the river and Highway 27.

 History

 The Cornell area was long visited by Sioux and Chippewa people passing up and down the Chippewa River.

 The early white settlement was called Brunet Falls, named for Jean Brunet, who opened a trading post in the area in 1843.
 Brunet was a French-born American who served in the U.S. Army and led the building in 1836 of the first dam and sawmill in the then-wilderness at Chippewa Falls.
 After that he moved up the river another 30 miles and built a log cabin a mile below what would become Cornell on the west bank of the river.
 From his log cabin he ran a trading post that initially served Indians, and later grew into a stopping place (inn) for loggers and traders heading upriver.

 The city was named for Ezra Cornell, one of the founders of Western Union, who owned a very large amount of timber land in the area.
 Upon his death in 1874, this land became a part of the endowment for the Ivy League university that bears his name.

+Cornell has the U.S.'s only surviving pulpwood stacker, a huge device built next to the Chippewa River in 1911 to quickly and safely stack large quantities of pulpwood logs for storage until they could be processed in the paper mill nearby.
+The stacker has been unused since 1971, but is considered a historical treasure.